Kushoza8/SQL_Practice/Replace Employee ID With The Unique Identifier.md

-Replace Employee ID With The Unique Identifier
+Q)Replace Employee ID With The Unique Identifier

 Table: Employees